 New York City is home to many outstanding parks.
-Whether you want to experience small, manicured spots or larger parks, New York City has wonderful parks of all shapes and sizes.
+Whether you want to experience small, manicured spots or larger ones, there are options of all shapes and sizes all over the city.
 In addition to wonderful activities and tours, these parks offer locals and visitors a chance to escape from the street and enjoy a taste of nature in the city.

 Central Park features 843 acres of public space in the heart of Manhattan with 7 bodies of water contained within it's boundaries.
 Designed by Frederick Law Olmstead and Calvert Vaux, Central Park first opened in the winter of 1859.
 Central Park is a surprising contrast to New York City's popular image as a "concrete jungle" -- lush greenery, big open spaces and natural beauty dominate this wonderful park.

 Like Central Park, Prospect Park was designed by landscape architects Frederick Law Olmsted and Calvert Vaux in the 1860s.
 Located in Brooklyn, Prospect Park's 585 acres of space attract over 7 million visitors a year.
 Prospect Park features a variety of events, including Philharmonic in the Parks